 Climate change is unlikely to cause many problems for a sometimes lethal species of box jellyfish that frequents northern Australian waters, according to research supported by the Tropical Water Quality Hub.
 Professor Kylie Pitt and her team at Griffith University investigated the … Read More

-The December edition of “View From TWQ” is now online.
-Read more
+The September edition of “View on TWQ” is now online and can be found here.

 The 2019 Reef Leadership and Reef Restoration Workshop at Orpheus Island Research Station from 15-18 Nov 2019 will be a great opportunity to share knowledge and increase skills.
 Click on the image below for further informatioin on the workshop.